Miguel Cabrera shares 'bottom line' reality for Detroit Tigers, worst team in the AL

 — Detroit Tigers (@tigers) May 7, 2022

 Detroit sits eight games behind the Chicago White Sox for first place in the AL Central.
-To reach 90 wins, which would likely punch a ticket to the postseason, the Tigers must finish the season with an 82-54 record.
+To reach 90 wins, which would likely punch a ticket to the postseason, the Tigers must finish the final 136 games with an 82-54 record.

 "We need to have more focus," Cabrera said.
 "It's about winning games.
 It doesn't matter what happened last night.
 We got another loss.
 It's tough to think about milestones right now when we've been losing a lot of games."